oroinc/documentation/user_guide/magento_channel_integration.rst

 OroCRM supports out of the box integration with Magento.
 The integration data can be loaded from and to a Magento-based E-commerce store and processed in the OroCRM.
-This article describes how to :ref:`define <user-guide-magento-channel-integration-details>` and :ref:`manage <user-guide-magento-channel-integration-details_edit>` the integration details, including the way to define the :ref:`synchronization settings <user-guide-magento-channel-integration-synchronization>` and :ref:`manually start <user-guide-magento-channel-integration-synchronization>` the synchronization.
+This article describes how to define and edit the integration and synchronization settings.

 .. hint::